-Delivery Implications Less development will result in less opportunity to fund works such as connecting links over the railway.
-It railway.
-It railway.
-It railway.
-It railway.
-It railway.
-It railway.
-It railway.
-It value disuede the Gas Site from coming forward as development value may not outweigh development costs n/a Less development will result in less opportunity to fund works such as connecting links over the railway Implications of Plan B on dependencies The development potential would be less without a Crossrail Station, and the accessibility of the area as a whole may not be a rail station, but would still be improved by bus-based improvements n/a The development potential would be less and thus the regeneration effect upon the area as a whole will be reduced Reason for rejecting other options п/а This has been rejected as it would fail to deliver the underpinning strategy n/a Reason for selecting Plan B This would allow the strategy - of using the Kensal sites as a catalyst to regenerate the wider north Kensington area to continue, al be it with the site at a slightly reduced density n/a This would allow the strategy - of using the Kensal sites as a catalyst to regenerate the wider north Kensington area to continue, al Source from which other options are drawn North Kensington Area Action Plan Issues and Options draft February 2008 North Kensington Area Action Plan Issues and Options draft February 2008 North Kensington Area Action Plan Issues and Options draft February 2008 Potential Alternatives Plan B. improve local accessibility through bus-based improvements and off site rail improvements, and maintain relatively high development development Plan C: Accept the 'status quo' and not deliver any significant volume of development Plan B: Reduced development on the sites as a whole.
-In addition, development on the adjacent site would need to take into take into HSE buffer Plan B Required?
-(Yes / No) Yes Yes Impact on the strategy if risk occurs?
-(Low, Med, High) High Чigh Likelihood of risk occuring?
-(Low, Med, High) High Medium Risk(s): what can get in the way of implementing the policy?
-Crossrail unable to deliver a station at Kensal, either as a turn back or as a full station Gas works is retained as part of the gas infrastructure beyond 2016 and does not come forward for development, reducing development development capacity and also impacting on the potential of Central to the delivery of the strategy vision?
-Yes fes Dependency: if this policy is not implemented, what may not happen on the ground as a result?
-S Regeneration linked to significant improvements in accessibility may be reduced The scale of development may be reduced if not all four sites are available Policy STRATEGIC SITES Kensal: Cross Rail Station and significant volumes of development on all four of the Kensal sites ğ ~
+14. Delivery Implications Less development will result in less opportunity to fund works such as connecting links over the railway.
+It could disuade the Gas Site from coming forward as development value may not outweigh development costs.
+Therefore development would be based on the 7.1ha of the Sainsbury's and Ballymore sites.
+With the existing supermarket likely to expand irrespective of a Crossrail station, the developable land will be around 6.1ha allowing for an estimated maximum of 1030 dwellings and minimal office floorspace (due to the area failing to reach prALA.
+Should National Grid retain the gasholders, the HSE Consultation 13.Implications of Plan B on dependencies The development potential would be less without a Crossrail Station, and the accessibility of the area as a whole may not be transformed by a rail station, but would still be improved by bus-based improvements 12.
+Reason for rejecting other options n/a 11.
+Reason for selecting Plan B This would allow the strategy - of using the Kensal sites as a catalyst to regenerate the wider north free site at a continue, all be it with the site at a slightly reduced density 10.
+Source from which other options are drawn North Kensington Area Action Plan Issues and Options draft February 2008 9.
+Potential Alternatives Plan B: Improve local accessibility through bus-based improvements and off site rail improvements, and maintain relatively high development densities 8.
+Plan B Required?
+(Yes / No) yes.
+7.Impact on the strategy if risk occurs?
+(Low, Med, High) High 6.
+Likelihood of risk occurring?
+(Low, Med, High) High 5.
+Risk(s): what can get in the way of implementing the policy?
+Risk (i) Crossrail unable to deliver a station at Kensal, either as a turn back or as a full station 4.
+Central to the delivery of the strategy vision?
+Kes Kes 3.
+Dependency: if this policy is not implemented, what may not happen on the ground as a result? a) Regeneration linked to significant improvements in accessibility may be reduced 2.
+Policy STRATEGIC SITES Kensal: Cross Rail Station and significant volumes of development on all four of the Kensal sites ÷ Š -